Links

 Can it show repeated keys?

 Yes.
-Duplicate keys stay visible and are flagged explicitly instead of being collapsed away.
+Duplicate keys stay visible and are flagged explicitly instead of being collapsed into a single value.

-Does it keep bare keys separate from empty values?
+Does it tell bare keys apart from empty values?

 Yes.
-The parser distinguishes between a bare key and a key that has an explicit empty value.
+The parser distinguishes a bare key with no equals sign from a key that has an explicit empty value.

 Account